Heavy shelling, clashes spread in Libya's Tripoli

 Once allies in the NATO-backed war against Gaddafi, the Misrata and Zintan brigades have feuded in the past over control of parts of Tripoli since the fall of the capital.
 But the recent fighting is the worst in three years.

 Zintanis, from the western town of Zintan, have controlled the international airport since Tripoli fell.
-Fighting has damaged the terminal and a control centre and has burned commercial jets parked on the tarmac.
+Fighting has damaged the terminal and a control center and has burned commercial jets parked on the tarmac.

 Clashes have also complicated the situation in Benghazi, after an alliance of Islamist militants and former rebels overran a special forces base in the city, forcing the army into a retreat, local residents and army officials said.